hypo69/hypo/pytest/gemini - set 2/en/src/README.md

 **Explanation and Improvements:**

-1. **Dummy Functions:** The code now includes dummy functions (`manage_ad_campaign`, `train_ai_model`, etc.) to illustrate how to write tests.
+1. **Dummy Functions:** The code now includes dummy functions (`manage_ad_campaign`, `train_ai_model`, etc.) to illuStarte how to write tests.
 Replace these with the actual functions from your `hypotez` project.

 2. **Fixtures for Data:** Fixtures are crucial for creating reusable test data.
-The example demonstrates fixtures for valid and invalid campaign data, model data, and more.
+The example demonStartes fixtures for valid and invalid campaign data, model data, and more.
 Adapt these to match your specific data structures.

 3. **Comprehensive Test Cases:** The tests now cover various aspects:
    - Valid input.
    - Handling an invalid `platform` in the `send_message` function.
    - Using `pytest.raises` for exception handling (e.g., invalid query).
-   - Demonstrates handling edge cases or invalid inputs.
+   - DemonStartes handling edge cases or invalid inputs.

 4. **Clear Test Names:** Test names clearly indicate the purpose of the test.